You can manage your cookies for www.channel4.com by clicking the button below.

 These cookies are essential in helping you to move around our website and app and to use their features, such as accessing secure areas of the website.
 These cookies don't collect things like your name or email address, but they do set and collect a unique code.
 This enables us to identify your device so that we can improve your experience and make sure your settings are remembered correctly.
 Without these cookies, services you have asked for, cannot be provided.
 These cookies do not gather information about you that could be used for marketing.
 These cookies enable websites and applications to remember choices you make and provide enhanced, more personal features.
 They help us to display our advertisements and control how often an advertisement is shown to you, how long it is shown for and how often it will appear (these are commonly known as "ad-serving" or "ad delivery" cookies).

 Some examples of these essential cookies include:

-5. Other third party cookies
+Third party cookies

 HOW TO CONTROL YOUR COOKIES

-However, there are various ways that you can control and manage your cookies which are discussed in a bit more detail below.
+There are various ways that you can control and manage your cookies which are discussed in a bit more detail below.

 Managing cookies in your browser

 Most modern browsers will allow you to:

 - See what cookies you've got and delete them on an individual basis.